PauliusMacernis/KnowledgeBase/Linux.md

 Attempts to defragment the target.
 target is a regular file, a directory, or a device that is  mounted  as ext4 filesystem.
 If target is a directory, e4defrag reduces fragmentation of all files in it.
 If target is a device, e4defrag gets the mount point of it and reduces fragmentation of all files in this mount point.
 `e4defrag` - online defragmenter for ext4 filesystem.
+`-c` Get  a  current  fragmentation  count and an ideal fragmentation count, and calculate fragmentation score based on them.
+By  seeing this score, we can determine whether we should execute e4defrag to target.
+Omit `-c`, in case you want the defragmentation process to actually run.